 Subject line: Last chance for Black Friday savings!

 #8.
 Send an email on Saturday/Sunday

 Consider surprising your customers by extending a sale through the weekend, in case their inboxes were too flooded on Friday to catch it the first time around.
 Crate and Barrel sent this email on Saturday, giving shoppers an opportunity to visit the sale one last time.
 (If you’ll be participating in Cyber Monday, you can tease those upcoming sales, too.)

 Subject line: missed Black Friday? today’s YOUR day.

 Wrap-up: Black Friday email marketing

 Are you ready to start designing your Black Friday sale emails?
-The BEE team has created three email templates, Black Friday Discount by Jesus Albusac and Black Friday Sports E-commerce by Matteo Della Chiesa, in addition to a Black Friday Cosmetics template by designer Gaia Zuccaro to help you create emails that get more conversions this November.
+The BEE team has created Black Friday email templates, including Black Friday Discount by Jesus Albusac and Black Friday Sports E-commerce by Matteo Della Chiesa, in addition to a Black Friday Cosmetics template by designer Gaia Zuccaro to help you create emails that get more conversions this November.
 Happy designing!